Suraj151/pdi-framework/README.md

 `CMD_SIZE_MAX = 8` and `CMD_OPTION_SIZE_MAX = 3` are sized for AVR-class RAM.
 Loosening them costs RAM proportional to `MAX_SCHEDULABLE_TASKS × CMD_OPTION_MAX × CMD_OPTION_SIZE_MAX`.
 The trade-off was made for UNO.

 **Q. Why is SSH so heavy?**
-Ed25519 keypair + Curve25519 ECDH + AES-CTR streaming + per-session protocol state.
+Ed25519 / RSA host keys + Curve25519 ECDH + AES-CTR streaming + per-session protocol state.
 Roughly +150 KB flash and +8-16 KB heap per session ([§12.4](#124-the-expensive-features-called-out)).
 It's why ESP32 is the recommended target for SSH builds.
+RSA also adds a big-integer keygen path that is very slow on ESP8266 (~6 min) versus ~1 min on ESP32 — Ed25519 host keys avoid that cost entirely.

 **Q. Can the device be configured without flashing — e.g. from a USB serial bootstrap?**
 Yes.
 After the first boot, every persisted config in NVM can be changed via the web portal, the CLI, or another sketch that calls `__database_service.set_*_table`.
 Flash only changes *defaults* ([§3.8](#3-configuration-system)).